nicola-battoia/automate-timelines/README.md

 If you're up for it, let's get going.

+Follow the YouTube Video tutorial of this project: https://youtu.be/VHUiI1Sixv8?si=nXoT_ETUCR9WGdmd

 # Main Steps of the Workflow

 1. Starting point: transcript of your long-form video with timestamps